Wu Chi-Tsung

 00:06:58

 In the Still Life series, Wu Chi-Tsung captures the idea of “space deliberately left undone” – a vital if difficult-to-define conception integral to classical Chinese painting.
-He also brings the new media of video into new territory – the calming and genteel ambience of the classical Chinese landscape.
+The works conjure an atmosphere of meditative stillness, recalling the serenity of traditional landscape painting while using the medium of video.